|The winter of 1821 found Jane Long in tough spot.

 Kian, exploring the water’s edge noticed stunned fish beneath the ice.
 She and Jane cut a hole though the ice and pulled out enough fish to fill several empty mackerel barrels.
 That would sustain them until early 1822 when a group a settlers arrived at Fort Las Casas from the United States.

-Given that a large black bear weighs at least 400 pounds and that this was salt water, the ice had to be at least five inches thick.
+Given that a large black bear weighs at least 400 pounds and that this was brackish water, the ice had to be at least five inches thick.

 Jane Long in later life